 About the step branches

 At bot run time, any 200 response codes will have the bot moving down the successful branch.
-All 400,500 response codes will have the bot moving down the failed branch.
-Please note that if the API returned 200 with an empty response, any variables saved from this step will be skipped at run_time.
+All 400 or 500 response codes will have the bot moving down the failed branch.
+Please note that if the API returned 200 with an empty response, any variables saved from this step will be skipped at runtime.